JamesKingdon/openj9/buildenv/Build_Instructions_V9.md

 ### 1. Get the Source

-:pencil: Temporary: Using my forks instead of the official repos until the PRs are merged.
+:pencil: Temporary: Using my fork(s) instead of the official repos until the PRs are merged.

 We can fetch the source code outside of Docker and mount it as a Docker volume later.